fmarchioni/mastertheboss/JMSBrowser/README.md

 #JMS Browser

-An example application which can be used to browse, consume and send test message to a JMS queue deployed on WildFly
+An example Web application which can be used to browse, consume and send test message to a JMS queue deployed on WildFly

 ```mvn clean install wildfly:deploy```